yuri-stepanov/yuri-stepanov.github.io/_posts/2022-06-30-my-pi-setup.markdown

 ## 5. Samba {#samba}

 I have an external hard drive that I use as a fileshare.
-We are going to turn it into a `samba` share that is available through tailscale.
+We are going to turn it into a samba share that is available through tailscale.

 Open `/etc/samba/smb.conf`

-In the end add a section
+In the end add a section.

 ```
 [share]